zazauserr/GIF-Maker/README.md

 - Make sure Python is added to PATH

 **FFmpeg not found:**
-- The `install_dependencies.bat` script automatically installs FFmpeg
+- The `requirements.bat` script automatically installs FFmpeg
 - Check if the installation completed successfully

 **Video download errors:**